Sheet 1 -- Enclosure Plans

 *The finishing process is as follows;

 (1) coat of carpenters' glue thinned with water.
 I used a 50/50 mix.
-Give this at least two drying days.
-Sand with 400 grade paper.
+Give this at

 (2) coats of black bed liner paint.
 Sand with 400 paper to adjust texture as required.